vistadataproject/nodeVISTA/fmql/kue/README.md

   }

 ```
-Even with the workaround, sometimes the work may die due to unknown reason, this is an unsolved issue:
+Even with the workaround, sometimes the work may die due to unknown reason, this is an [unsolved issue] (https://github.com/vistadataproject/nodeVISTA/issues/33):
 ```text
 Worker 2 died :( - starting a new one
 ```